 …hasn't worked, agreements violated before the ink was dry, makings fools of U.S. negotiators.
-Sorry, but only one thing will work! — Donald J. Trump (@realDonaldTrump) October 7, 2017 Jim AnJim An is the editor-in-chief of The Harvard Law Record and a member of the Harvard Law School Class of 2018.
+Sorry, but only one thing will work! — Donald J. Trump (@realDonaldTrump) October 7, 2017 Jim AnJim An is a member of the Harvard Law School Class of 2018.

 Guns don’t kill people.
 People kill people.
 In the aftermath of the shooting at Sandy Hook, in which 27 people were murdered by Adam Lanza with firearms, Senator Dianne Feinstein introduced a bill to bring back the federal assault weapons ban.
 Sixty senators voted against it.
 Guns don’t kill people.
 People kill people.
 Jim AnJim […]